allisonmorgan/tech_toolups_git/README.md

 This document is inspired by materials from the [Software Carpentry](https://swcarpentry.github.io/git-novice/index.html) foundation and Rochelle Terman's [Introduction to Computational Tools & Techniques for Social Research](https://github.com/rochelleterman/PS239T).
 If you are hoping to learn more, these are great places to start.

 **Learning Objectives:**
-1. Configure git for the first time it is used on your computer.
+1. Configure git the first time it is used on your computer.
 2. Create a git repository.
 3. Go through the modify-add-commit cycle for one or more files.
 4. Explain how to collaborate with others using git.